beloglazov/openstack-centos-kvm-glusterfs/doc/src/openstack-centos-kvm-glusterfs-guide.md

 #### Network Configuration.

 The simplest way to configure network is during the OS installation process.
-As mentioned above, in our setup, the gateway is connected to two networks: to the public network through the eth0 interface; and to the local network through the eth1 interface.
-Since in our setup the public network configuration can be obtain from a DHCP server, in the configuration of the eth0 interface it is only required to enable automatic connection by enabling the "Connect Automatically" option.
-We use static configuration for the local network; therefore, eth1 has be configured manually.
+As mentioned above, in our setup, the gateway is connected to two networks: to the public network through the `eth0` interface; and to the local network through the `eth1` interface.
+Since in our setup the public network configuration can be obtained from a DHCP server, in the configuration of the `eth0` interface it is only required to enable the automatic connection by enabling the "Connect Automatically" option.
+We use static configuration for the local network; therefore, `eth1` has be configured manually.
 Apart from enabling the "Connect Automatically" option, it is necessary to configure IPv4 by adding an IP address and netmask.
 According to the configuration defined in the `hosts` file described above, we assign 192.168.0.1/24 to the gateway.

-One of the differences in the network configuration of the other compute hosts (`compute2`, `compute3`, and `compute4`) from the gateway is that eth0 should be kept disabled, as it is unused.
+One of the differences in the network configuration of the other compute hosts (`compute2`, `compute3`, and `compute4`) from the gateway is that `eth0` should be kept disabled, as it is unused.
-The eth1 interface should be enabled by turning on the "Connect Automatically" option.
-The IP address and netmask for eth1 should be set to 192.168.0.*X*/24, where *X* is replaced by the compute host number.
+The `eth1` interface should be enabled by turning on the "Connect Automatically" option.
+The IP address and netmask for `eth1` should be set to 192.168.0.*X*/24, where *X* is replaced by the compute host number.
 The gateway for the compute hosts should be set to 192.168.0.1, which the IP address of the gateway.
-The controller is configured similarly to the compute hosts with the only difference that the configuration should be done for eth0 instead of eth1, since the controller has only one network interface.
+The controller is configured similarly to the compute hosts with the only difference that the configuration should be done for `eth0` instead of `eth1`, since the controller has only one network interface.